ohmycloud/website/rst/manual.rst

 and are not looked up again.
 As the example shows, ``bindSym`` does work with overloaded symbols implicitly.

-Case-Of Macro
+Case-Of宏
 -------------

 In Nim it is possible to have a macro with the syntax of a *case-of* expression just with the difference that all of branches are passed to and processed by the macro implementation.
 It is then up the macro implementation to transform the *of-branches* into a valid Nim statement.
 The following example should show how this feature could be used for a lexical analyzer.

 .. code-block:: nim
   import macros